Can you stop snoring?

 CPAP works by delivering a constant flow of air through a mask sealed over the nose and/or mouth to keep the throat splinted open throughout the night.
 Preventing the throat from narrowing prevents the tissues in the throat from vibrating, thus eliminating the noise caused by snoring.

-For those with favorable dental and jaw health, an oral appliance, such as the Somnoguard AP , may be useful to pull the lower jaw slightly forward, creating more space in the throat and leading to reduced vibration.
+For those with favorable dental and jaw health, an Oral Appliance may be useful to pull the lower jaw slightly forward, creating more space in the throat and leading to reduced vibration.

 The Aveo TSD is designed to treat snoring by keeping your tongue slightly outside of the mouth through the night.
 TSD stands for “tongue stabilizing device”, so by keeping the tongue in a forward position, it cannot fall back into the throat and cause snoring.